Donearm/Scientia/content/programs/Vim.md

 * `ga` = Show the decimal, octal and hexadecimal index of the character under the cursor
 * `:au` = Show all the autocommands in effect
 * `:silent cmd` = adding `silent` before any command suppresses messages it may produce.
 Useful to not have to press <Enter> at startup to confirm enabling a plugin or a command
+* `:$!xxd` = enters hex edit mode, to edit an hexadecimal file.
+Return to normal mode with `:%!xxd -r` before saving and quitting ViM

 ## Macros